DuoDex/CrowdSourcedScience/README.md

 Crowd Sourced Science
 ===
-This is a simple mod that adds huge numbers of new experiment results to KSP - at no cost to memory or performance - and you can add your own results!
+This is a simple mod that adds huge numbers of new experiment results to KSP - at virtually no cost to memory or performance - and you can add your own results!

 ### Authors
 * [DuoDex](http://forum.kerbalspaceprogram.com/members/110055) - Maintainer